datadavev/DataONEPythonExamples/README.md

-# Python Exampels for DataONE
+# Python Examples for DataONE

 Examples for working with Python in DataONE